 Place one half flat-side-down on the cutting board and cut thin slices.

-Next, grab a zucchini and cut off both ends.
+Next, grab an organic zucchini and cut off both ends.

 Cut the zucchini in half lengthwise and place one half flat-side-down on the cutting board for stability.

 Next, zest a lime using a fine grater/zester.

 And if you don’t have this helpful little tool, it also works to use a vegetable peeler to remove the lime zest (use just the green part – not the white pith underneath).